shuaiscott/edlstrip/README.md

 optional arguments:
-  -h, --help            show this help message and exit --vcodec VCODEC       the video codec used to trancode (default: libx264) --acodec ACODEC       the audio codec used to trancode (default: copy) -o OUT_FILE, --outfile OUT_FILE
+  -h, --help            show this help message and exit --vcodec VCODEC       the video codec used to trancode (default: copy) --acodec ACODEC       the audio codec used to trancode (default: copy) -o OUT_FILE, --outfile OUT_FILE
-                        the file to write out to (default: <video>_comskipped.mkv) --confirm-copy        confirms and disables copy vcodec usage prompt
+                        the file to write out to (default: <video>_comskipped.mkv) --verbose, -v         confirms and disables copy vcodec usage prompt
   ```

 ## Docker